 We were incorporated in Delaware on January 24, 2020 for the purpose of effecting an Initial Business Combination.
-As of June 30, 2021, we had not commenced any operations or generated any revenues.
-All activity through June 30, 2021 relates to our formation and our Public Offering and subsequent to the Public Offering identifying and completing a suitable Initial Business Combination. \$172,500,000 of the net proceeds of the Public Offering and the Private Placement that closed in August 2020 were deposited into a Trust Account that invests solely in U.S. government treasury bills with a maturity of 180 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act of 1940 which invest only in direct U. S. government obligations.
-In August 2020, the money market fund was largely liquidated and the trust assets were invested in U.S. government treasury bills which matured in February 2020 yielding approximately 0.1% on a yearly basis.
-In February 2021, upon the maturity of the U.S. government treasury bills, the Trust Assets were invested in a money market fund meeting the conditions stated above.
-At June 30, 2021, there was approximately \$172,608,000 in the Trust Account.
+As of March 31, 2021, we had not commenced any operations or generated any revenues.
+All activity through March 31, 2021 relates to our formation and our Public Offering and subsequent to the Public Offering identifying and completing a suitable Initial Business Combination. \$172,500,000 of the net proceeds of the Public Offering and the Private Placement that closed in August 2020 were deposited into a Trust Account that invests solely in U.S. government treasury bills with a maturity of 180 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act of 1940 which invest only in direct U. S. government obligations.
+In August 2020, the money market fund was largely liquidated and the trust assets were invested in U.S. government treasury bills which mature in February 2020 and currently yield approximately 0.1% on a yearly basis.
+At March 31, 2021, there was approximately \$172,598,000 in the Trust Account.